Lea esta hoja informativa en español.

 - Mental health counselors

 It may also be helpful to seek the support of other women living with HIV through support groups or peer counseling.
 For online support, please visit our blog for women living with HIV, A Girl Like Me.
 Social support from friends and family has been found to help people living with HIV avoid depression or cope better with it.
 If you feel lonely and isolated, connecting with others can help you feel less alone.
-Friends and family can also provide emotional support, which is very important for people living with a serious illness like HIV.
+Friends and family can also provide emotional support, which is very important for people living with HIV.
 Members of a social support network can help with chores like shopping or housework and act as caregivers if you get sick.

-Meditation, massage, yoga, breathing, and relaxation exercises are all complementary therapies that may help you manage stress and feel better.
+Meditation, journaling, massage, yoga, breathing, and relaxation exercises are all complementary therapies that may help you manage stress and feel better.
 Acupuncture and acupressure may help reduce stress and improve your mood.
 Mindfulness techniques may help you get back in touch with what makes life worth living and avoid going into downward mood spirals.
-Some of these methods have even been combined with traditional psychotherapy and shown to be very effective (e.g., mindfulness-based cognitive therapy).
+Some of these methods have even been combined with traditional psychotherapy and shown to be very effective for some people (e.g., mindfulness-based cognitive therapy).
 Good nutrition and physical activity are beneficial, no matter which treatments you choose.

 People with depression may not be aware that what they are experiencing is not normal - or that help is available.
-Depression can also take away a person's energy and motivation, so even if they know that they have a problem, they may not be in a position to seek treatment on their own.
+Depression can also take away a person's energy and motivation, so even if they know that they have a problem, they may not be able to seek treatment on their own.
 Often someone close to a person with depression notices and points out changes in the person, and supports them in getting the help they need.

 If someone in your life shows signs of depression like the ones listed above, it is important to understand that it is not your job to "fix" the person or give advice.
 Listening to your loved one with compassion and encouragement is a great way to support them in dealing with their depression in ways that work for them.